-The TSF shall explicitly deny access of subjects to objects based on the rules: Access to Special Function Registers to configure the MMU segmentation is denied in all CPU modes except System Mode.
+FDP_ACF.1.4The TSF shall explicitly deny access of subjects to objects based on the rules: Access to Special Function Registers to configure the MMU segmentation is denied in all CPU modes except System Mode.
 The Special Function Registers RPT0, RPT1 and RPT2 of the group Special Function Registers related to system management are not readable.
-The Special Function Registers RNR of the group Special Function Registers related to hardware components is read-only.
-The Special Function Registers AKEY and DKEY of the group Special Function Registers related to hardware components are not readable.
+The Special Function Registers related to hardware components is read-only.
+The Special Function Registers related to hardware components are not readable.
 23

-Dependencies: FDP_ACC.1 Subset access control
+Dependencies: FDP_ACC.1 Subset access control FMT MSA.3 Static attribute initialisation

-FMT_MSA.3 Static attribute initialization